performant-software/Neatline/README.md

   5. Click the "Install" button.

 Once the installation is finished, you'll see a new tab along the top of the administrative interface labeled "Neatline."

+#### Install Neatline Maps (Optional)

+  1. Go to the [Neatline download][neatline-download] page and download the Neatline Maps plugin.
+  2. Once the file is finished downloading, uncompress the .zip file and place the "Neatline" directory in the plugins/ folder in your Omeka installation .
+  3. Open a web browser and go to your-omeka-site.org/admin, enter your administrative credentials, and click on the "Settings" button at the top right of the screen.
+  4. Click on the "Plugins" tab in the vertical column on the left and find the listing for the Neatline Maps plugin.
+  5. Click the "Install" button.

+Once the installation is finished, you'll see a new tab along the top of the administrative interface labeled "Neatline Maps."

+#### Install Geoserver (Optional)